ReshmaRamaiah10/Single-Cell-Multiome-Scripts/README.md

 **3.1.
 Create scRNA and scATAC, scanpy and ArchR objects**

 Use the `multiome_qc_workflow.sh` pipeline to parallely create:
-1. scanpy objects for each sample
+1. Scanpy objects for each sample
 2. ArchR objects for each sample
 3. Run **Demuxfy Souporcell** for each sample
 4. Assign individual genotype for each sample